What is an endowment fund?

 Benefits to your organization

 Endowment committee members are relieved of administrative burdens, freeing them to concentrate on promoting and building their endowment fund.
 As endowment fund assets are no longer technically owned by the organization, they are not subject to claims against the organization.
 We provide planned gift support and educational resources including to build your endowment.

 - An endowment fund is typically established by action of the voting members of a church or by action of the board of directors of the nonprofit.
 The specific form of the action should be consistent with the requirements of the governing documents of the organization.
 Often, a bylaw is drafted that describes the endowment fund, its purpose and its governing structure.
 The following steps can take be taken once the bylaw is in place.

-- We will draft a Fund Agreement and sends it to the designated representative from the organization for signing.
-The financial representative also receives a copy.
+- We will establish your fund and send a confirmation to the designated representative from the organization.
+The financial representative will also receive a copy of the confirmation.